achivetta/kmemcached/README.markdown

 Background
 ------------

-This is an implementation of a [memcached](http://memcached.org "Memcached") server as a Linux kernel module.
-Memcached is an in-memory key/value cache service used by nearly all large websites as a lookaside cache to scale their authoritative database.
+[Memcached](http://memcached.org "Memcached") is an in-memory key/value cache service used by nearly all large websites as a lookaside cache to scale their authoritative database.
 It supports simple operations such as `GET`, `SET`, `PUT`, `INCREMENT`, etc. on a in-memory hash table of key/value pairs.